Imaging foundation model for universal enhancement of non-ideal measurement CT: Methods

 \subsection{MITNet: Multi-scale integrated transformer network for the representation of varied defect patterns}

-Our MITNet constructs a transformer \cite{vaswani2017attention} architecture that is compatible with multi-scale features, thus representing the varied defect patterns in different NICT images.
-As shown in Fig.\hyperref[fig6_framework]{6c}, it has two important aspects: 1) Pyramid modelling extracts the NICT images' features in different scales to adapt to the varied defect patterns for different NICT settings.
-The NICT images are put into a pyramid embedding module that adopts different patch scales and takes the linear layers to map the patches to the embedding space, thus achieving the embedding features in multiple pyramid levels.
-These features will be further represented in multiple Deep Feature Extraction Transformer (DFET) blocks \cite{liang2021swinir} which is a stack of Swin Transformer Layers to learn to repair the defect information in each level.
-2) Progressive multi-scale integration gradually fuses the features from low resolution to high resolution, thus achieving the features that are represented as compatible with varied defect patterns.
+Our MITNet advances scale-independent multi-scale feature representation through a distinctive parallel-to-serial transformer \cite{vaswani2017attention} architecture, enabling unified encoding of varied NICT artifacts across diverse protocols.
+Since NICT degradations from different protocols manifest at varying scales and shapes, sequential multi-scale encoding introduces interference from preceding scale features.
+As shown in Fig.\hyperref[fig6_framework]{6c}, our parallel-to-serial architecture addresses this through two aspects: 1) Parallel multi-scale embedding: Different patch scales and linear layers independently extract embedding features at multiple pyramid levels in parallel, isolating scale-specific information without cross-scale interference.
+These features will be further represented in multiple deep feature extraction transformer (DFET) blocks \cite{liang2021swinir} which is a stack of Swin transformer Layers to learn to repair the defect information in each level.
+2) Serial progressive fusion: Features are progressively fused from lowest to highest resolution, mimicking the coarse-to-fine refinement process of CT iterative reconstruction.
 In each fusion stage, the feature maps from different pyramid levels are concatenated and put into a convolution-ReLU layer for multi-scale feature integration.
-Finally, these features are input into several convolution layers for to predict the final enhanced NICT images.
+Finally, these features are input into several convolution layers to predict the final enhanced NICT images.
+This design enables artifact removal and detail reconstruction adapted to different NICT categories, establishing a unified foundation model capable of handling varied degradation patterns.